Hey Kids (Start Here)

 He whistles the opening chord progression of Undone by Weezer quietly through his teeth.

-Absently, he begins whistling Undone’s intro chord progression.
+Absently, he resumes whistling Undone’s chord progression.

 His central problem, as he sees it, is that he’s pretty sure pancakes require a chemical leavening agent and he doesn’t have one.